 - Poor maintenance

 - Installing too small or too large a system

 - The salty or corrosive environments

-Whereas some of these factors, such as the location of the installation, may not be under your control, regular maintenance is.
+Whereas some of these factors, such as the location of the installation, may not be under your control, regular maintenance from a company such as HVAC Repair Brevard County is.
 A lack of maintenance can cause the HVAC system to slow down within a short period of time.
 Neglecting the cleaning of HVAC ducts can allow deposits of dust or other unwanted material to develop.

 An HVAC system of the incorrect size can lead to frequent switching on and switching off.
 This will increase the rate of wear and tear on machine parts over time.
 All of these factors affect the life-span of your HVAC installation.

 The life of your HVAC system should be as long as 25 years.
 However, different AC types will have different life spans.
 They are also only as reliable as their individual parts.
 What should you expect to replace during the service life of your HVAC system?

 Gas furnaces can last as long as 30 years if cared for well.
 A furnace is usually only replaced when the heat exchanger fails.
 It is one of the most expensive parts of the machine.
 This is one part that is worth spending good money on.
 Cheaper furnaces or heat exchanges will last perhaps only 10 years and require more care and attention.

 Air conditioners will last perhaps only 20 years before needing replacement.
 AC units are particularly susceptible to salt corrosion.
 If you live in an area where there is high salt content, you should expect that your AC will last only 10-15 years.
 AC units are generally replaced when the compressor fails or corrosion causes condenser failure.